kelceywilson/connect4/README.md

 - Write function to determine if winner

-26 May 2020
+26 May 2019

 - Provide move feedback in DOM

-27 May 2020
+27 May 2019

-- [x] Fix double addToken after game reset bug
+- Fix double addToken after game reset bug
   - Two instances of `board` exist
-- [x] Handle overfill of column
+- Handle overfill of column
-- [x] Tweak design
+- Tweak design

+28 May 2019

 - Refactor scripts

 #